MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

   - get_bank(charname: string) - Get the amount of money a character has in their bank
   - get_character_region(charname: string, default: any = False) - Set the value of an attribute of a character, `default` is optionally added to set a value that is returned if the character doesn't have a region
   - set_character_region(charname: string, region: string) - Set the region of a character
-  - str(variable) - Changes the type of a variable to string.
+  - set_global_var(name: string, value: any) - Set a global var that can be accessed between scripts with the given name and value
+  - get_global_var(name: string) - Get a global var with the given name

 Example script:
   ```
 	a = randint(1, 100)
 	give_pocket(char, a)
-	moneytext = str(a)
+	moneytext = tostring(a)
-	words = char + " opens the huge bag and finds " + moneytext  + " dollars."
+	words = char .. " opens the huge bag and finds " .. moneytext  .. " dollars."
 	reply(words)
   ```
 Gives a the user 1-100 money.